4 DAYS FROM $1,599

 Next, you’ll see the Rano Raraku volcanic crater, a former moai quarry.
 Word has it that there are statues still waiting to be freed.
 You’ll view the moai in full glory at Ahu Tongariki, the island’s largest ahu platform.

 At Anakena Beach, you have the chance to go for a refreshing swim with these towering statues in view.
 Ahu Nau is known for having the island's most intricately carved moai.
-Enjoy a provided lunch and the evening at your leisure.
+Enjoy lunch at a local restaurant and the evening at your leisure.

 Explore Orongo and Ahu Vinapu